o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-py.md

 ## Icon

 An icon is an image file that's used to represent your tool in the O3DE Editor.
 The following instructions walk you through how to store the icon using the Qt Resource System and load it from your Gem module.
-Be aware that some of the instructions may already be done by the `CppToolGem` template.
+Be aware that some of the instructions may already be done by the `PythonToolGem` template.

 We recommend that your icon adheres to the guidelines in [UI development best practices](https://o3de.org/docs/tools-ui/uidev-component-development-guidelines/#ui-development-best-practices).